If you have symptoms

 A liver ultrasound scan uses sound waves to make up a picture of the liver.
 This test is painless and only takes a few minutes.
 You have it in the hospital scanning department.
 You will be asked not to eat anything for at least four hours before your appointment.

-During a liver biopsy, a small piece of tissue or a sample of cells is removed so that it can be examined under a microscope.
+During a liver biopsy, a small piece of tissue is taken from the liver to be looked at under a microscope.
+Your doctor may take the biopsy from a growth in the liver to help diagnose a cancer.
+Sometimes they take the biopsy from a healthy area of the liver to check how well it is working.
 Not everyone needs a biopsy.
-Doctors may be able to diagnose HCC with scans.
+Doctors can often diagnose HCC with scans.
 Or they may diagnose it after surgery to remove the tumour.

 There is a small risk of the cancer cells spreading when the doctor removes the biopsy needle.
 Your specialist will talk this over with you.